zquestz/fortunate/README.md

 ### Basic Usage

 - Launch Fortunate from your applications menu or run `fortunate` in your terminal
-- The application runs in your system tray (look for the lotus icon)
+- The application runs in your system tray or menubar (look for the lotus icon)

+**System Tray**

 - Left-click the tray icon to display a fortune
 - Right-click the tray icon to access the menu:
+  - Display Fortune
+  - Notify Fortune
+  - Settings
+  - About
+  - Quit

+**Menubar**

+- Click the menubar icon to access the menu:
   - Display Fortune
   - Notify Fortune
   - Settings